Quantum transient heat transport in the hyper-parametric oscillator: Introduction

 Despite the utmost experimental protection, these systems always interact with an environment.
-Therefore, in this work, we study the heat exchange between the strongly interacting quantum photonic system and its thermal environment.
-Typical nonlinear interactions such as the Hubbard interaction usually result in the bath heating the system over time~\cite{Skelt19,Roberts20,Zhang_2013}.
-Hence, we propose a non-Kerr type interaction, SFWM, as a candidate to cool down the system.
-We study the thermodynamic response of the nonlinearly coupled photonic dimer in the presence of SFWM and compare it with the Hubbard-type nonlinear interaction, XPM.
-We first predict the existence of negative excitation mode in the presence of SFWM, in contrast to XPM, where all modes have positive energy.
-We then compute the transient heat current in the coupled dimer and observe a transition of the current direction induced by a ground-state transition due to the hyper-parametric oscillation.
-The transition allows the system to cool down, and we observe that this cooling is more efficient as we increase the interaction strength of SFWM and the number of particles in the system.
+Therefore, in this work, we study the heat exchange between the strongly nonlinear (interacting) quantum photonic system and its thermal environment.
+We show that Kerr-type interactions always cause the system to heat~\cite{Skelt19,Roberts20,Zhang_2013}, whereas non-Kerr-type interactions can lead to cooling.
+Specifically, in order to cool the system, a dual effect of the presence of a negative excitation mode (isolated system property) and an environment that can excite such a mode (system-bath property) should exist.
+The positive operator form of the Kerr-type interactions prohibits the existence of negative excitation mode and hence always causes the system to heat.
+We elucidate our main idea analytically using the \emph{deformed} $su(2)$ algebra approach, which is non-perturbative in the strength of nonlinearity and further corroborate the results using numerical simulations based on exact diagonalization of a truncated Hilbert space.
+In the case of two-photon hopping interactions, we compute the transient heat current in a coupled dimer and observe a net cooling effect when the negative excitation mode induces a new ground state.
+This allows the system to cool down, and we observe that this cooling is more efficient as we increase the interaction strength of TPH interaction and the number of photons in the system.

-This paper's structure is as follows: We first introduce the quantum nonlinear Hamiltonian in second quantized form and compare the different types of interaction terms by constructing the $su(2)$ algebra for the nonlinear Hamiltonians in Section~\ref{sec:quantum nonlinear}.
+This paper's structure is as follows: We first introduce the quantum nonlinear Hamiltonian in the second quantized form and compare the different types of interaction terms by constructing the $su(2)$ algebra for the nonlinear Hamiltonians in Sec.~\ref{sec:quantum nonlinear}.
 In Sec.~\ref{sec: linear thermo}, we compute the transient heat current for the linearly coupled dimer analytically.
-The difference in the heat current between nonlinear interactions, SFWM and XPM, is investigated in Sec.~\ref{sec: nonlinear thermo}.
-In both cases, we consider systems coupled to either one or two baths and study the transient and steady-state heat currents, focusing on the different behaviors resulting from the linear and nonlinear interactions.
+The difference in the heat current between nonlinear interactions, TPH and XPM, is investigated in Sec.~\ref{sec: nonlinear thermo}.
+In both cases, we consider systems coupled to either one or two baths and study the transient and steady state heat currents, focusing on the different behaviors resulting from the linear and nonlinear interactions.
 We present our conclusions and future outlook in Sec.~\ref{sec:conclusion}.